henryRDlab/Sentiment-Analysis-Stacked-Bidirectional-LSTM/README.md

 Please refer to our paper for more technical details. https://ieeexplore.ieee.org/document/8667413

 ## Cite and Acknowledgement
 Please cite our paper when you use this dataset.
-The main part of algorithm was proposed and implemented by Yue Lu who is a Ph.D. student at University of California, Riverside.
+The main part of algorithm was proposed and implemented by Yue Lu who was an undergraduate student in Faculty of Information Technology, Macau University of Science and Technology and is now a Ph.D. student at University of California, Riverside.

 #### [Plain Text]
 ```